joqinha/TechChallenge/README.md

 ## Improvements

-1. Caching the background/images
-2. Send the notification only when the list of apps is different than previous list.
+1. Send the notification only when the list of apps is different than previous list.
+2. Improve testing.
-3. Improve testing.
+3. Improve UI/UX.

+## Know Issues/Bugs
+1. Tap on periodic Notification does not open app.

 ## Results
 APK and Demo available in results folder